rlancaste/kstars-on-osx-craft/README.md

 This script is written by Rob Lancaster (rlancaste), but it is built upon:

-	-the initial work that seanhoughton did to get KStars to build and run on OS X initially
+	- the initial work that seanhoughton did to get KStars to build and run on OS X initially

-	-the work that rlancaste did to get KStars modified to work decently on OS X
+	- the work that rlancaste did to get KStars modified to work decently on OS X

-	-the work that Gonzothegreat did to figure out how to create a deployable app bundle and dmg
+	- the work that Gonzothegreat did to figure out how to create a deployable app bundle and dmg

-	-the work that jamiesmith did to automate the entire process in a simple and easy to use script
+	- the work that jamiesmith did to automate the entire process in a simple and easy to use script

-	-and the later work of rlancaste (myself) over the last couple of years to continue to revise, improve, and add new functionality
+	- and the later work of rlancaste (myself) over the last couple of years to continue to revise, improve, and add new functionality

-	-Note, Most of the epic journey is logged on the indilib forums [http://indilib.org/forum/ekos/525-ekos-on-mac-os-x.html?start=564#11793](http://indilib.org/forum/ekos/525-ekos-on-mac-os-x.html?start=564#11793)
+	- Note, Most of the epic journey is logged on the indilib forums [http://indilib.org/forum/ekos/525-ekos-on-mac-os-x.html?start=564#11793](http://indilib.org/forum/ekos/525-ekos-on-mac-os-x.html?start=564#11793)

-	-The old version of the script is on: [https://github.com/jamiesmith/kstars-on-osx](https://github.com/jamiesmith/kstars-on-osx)
+	- The old version of the script is on: [https://github.com/jamiesmith/kstars-on-osx](https://github.com/jamiesmith/kstars-on-osx)

 ### Prerequisites for running the script (no longer required beforehand!!!)